Devin-Peng/Retail-Company-E-Store-Project-public-/README.md

 # How run Docker (it runs frontend and backend together)
 Handles everything required to run server (SpringBoot, etc) Prepare the backend: Go to the backend folder and run ./mvnw clean package -DskipTests (Mac) or mvnw.cmd clean package -DskipTests (Windows).
+- You may need to fix the permission if the terminal says "permission denied" for ./mvnw, run chmod +x mvnw in the backend folder to allow it to run.
+On windows you can use the GUI.

 Start Docker: Run at the base of project: docker-compose up --build